nc-trailblazer/FHIR/README.md

 6. Note - Some of these command will ask you to create and or enter a password.

 The above creates a certificate and them a keystore.
 You will need the public key for the EPIC site and you will need the keystoore for your Org.
 Note that changing the alias is what shows us in the org.

-So in this case you will see a cert named fhirdemo_cert_v2 in your Org.
+Select import from keystore and import the jks file you created above.

 ![Cert Image](/images/cert.png)